friedmanroy/friedmanroy.github.io/_BML/7_evidence.md

 \end{equation}
 $$

 Usually, the numerator is either known or pretty simple to calculate, while the denominator is quite hard to find.
-In such cases, the denominator is approximated in some manner in other to find the evidence.
+When not analytically tractable, the denominator is approximated in some manner in other to find the evidence.
 Luckily for us, the denominator is easy to calculate in the case of Bayesian linear regression with a Gaussian prior.

 <br>